Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 Special thanks to:

-- Code Institute Tutor Team, they helped a lot during this project, they were always professionals, patient, and helpful.
+- Code Institute Tutor Team, they helped a lot during this project, they were always professional, patient, and helpful.
-- Tutor [Stephen](http://github.com/darilligames), who knows everything about canvas, and helped me a lot to understand how it works.
+- Tutor [Stephen](http://github.com/darilligames), who knows everything about canvas, helped me a lot to understand how it works.
 - Slack Community to be always there when I need them.
-- Everybody who did take time to test this game, and give me feedback.
+- Everybody who did take time to test this game, and gave me feedback.
-- My mentor, [Aaron Sinnott](https://github.com/aaronsnig501) for his advice.
+- My mentor, [Aaron Sinnott](https://github.com/aaronsnig501) for his advices.

 This site is for educational use.